rintnetwork/front-end/src/content/privacy-policy/index.md

 **7.1 Right to confirmation**

-You have the right to obtain confirmation from the Foundation as to whether or not personal data concerning you is being processed.
+You have the right to obtain confirmation from the Foundation as to whrnter or not personal data concerning you is being processed.
 If you wish to avail yourself of this right of confirmation, you may, at any time, contact the responsible person as stated in section 1 of this Privacy Policy.